andypiper/so-the-key/README.md

 ### TODO

 - Create proper firmware for [qmk_firmware](https://github.com/qmk/qmk_firmware/) tooling and Configurator, since the `.json` files here are not compatible.
+  - there is an [existing patch](https://github.com/frap129/qmk_firmware/commit/663c42b8d04d6e60b8bc80d14c77a31562ae63e4) which adds this, but it is not merged upstream

 ### What else?